mateoign/streetview/README.md

 # Part 1 Collection and Labelling

-## Image Collection and Labeling
+## Image Collection and Labeling Details
 Using the Google Street View api I acquired imgages of 5 transformers and 5 poles from around San Diego at 3 different zooms and 5 angles totaling in 150 images.
 Then wrote a script in a Jupyter Notebook that uses the api to collect, name, and save images.
 Including supplementary functions that allow the image to be properly attained using a digital signature.
 After collecting the images I used [Labelbox](https://labelbox.com) to classify the fixtures for detection as poles or underground structures.

 The image collection python files and COCOjson annotations were compiled on our domain website and I used some of them to train my models.
-They are included just for show because they were important but are not necessary to recreate the finetune_detr notebook.
+They are included just for show because they were important and I created my images from the collect_images.py file but are not necessary to recreate the finetune_detr notebook.

 # Part 2 Fine tuning A DeTr Model and Collaboration
 With a detection transformer model, based on Woctezuma's repository, I used multiple image collection scripts to finetune the model.
 I adjusted the code of Woctezuma's original notebook to pull the files from my repository and use the Google Street View Images as the dataset with their accompanying COCOjson annotations.
 To combine the json files into one file for the model, I found [this](https://github.com/mohamadmansourX/Merge_COCO_FILES) repository.